What is Financial Prioritization?

-Q: What makes this business unique?
+Q: What makes the Emily Scott AND business unique?

 A: When interviewed for a global women's finance magazine, Emily was told by the columnist that a dearth of fiscal consultation services like The Power of AND exist for women and they are very much needed to help empower them.